 In this LinkedIn Learning video, learn more about the difference between User Experience and Accessibility and the need for a holistic approach when addressing both.

 WEB CONTENT ACCESSIBILITY GUIDELINES WCAG 2.1

-The Web Content Accessibility Guidelines (WCAG) 2.1 were developed by the World Wide Web Consortium (W3C) in cooperation with individuals and organizations internationally, with the goal of providing a single shared standard for web content accessibility.
+The Web Content Accessibility Guidelines (WCAG) 2.1 provide a single shared standard for web content accessibility.